luciotato/LiteScript/reference/Producer_c.lite.md

             "//Module ",prefix, .fileInfo.isInterface? ' - INTERFACE':'',NL
             "//-------------------------",NL

-/*
-OLD include __or temp vars

-        .out '#include "#{.fileInfo.base}.c.extra"',NL
-        .lexer.outCode.filenames[2] = "#{.fileInfo.outFilename}.extra"
-*/

-Check if there's a "only export"
+Now produce module level declarations for statements requiring one. e.g: functions do a forward declare, module vars & classes declare existence.

+if we have a "export only" class or namespace, do not add module prefix.

+        var exportPrefix = .exportsReplaced? "" else prefix

+        .body.produceModuleLevelDeclarations exportPrefix

+Now produce module function & classes bodies.
+We must exclude other loose executable statements, which must be moved to the module initialization function.

+We exclude Grammar.VarStatement, because it is handled as 3 separated statements: a [extern declaration], a module level declaration, and the initialization at __moduleInit

-        var defaultExportNamespace
+        var otherInitStatements = []
-        for each statement in .statements
+        for each statement in .body.statements
-            if statement.specific.constructor is Grammar.NamespaceDeclaration
-                and statement.hasAdjective('only export')
-                    defaultExportNamespace=statement
-                    defaultExportNamespace.produce //produce main namespace
-                    break

-if there's no explicit namespace declaration, produce this module body as a namespace (using module name as namespace)
+            where statement.specific.constructor isnt Grammar.VarStatement

-        if no defaultExportNamespace
+                if statement.isDeclaration()
-            .produceAsNamespace prefix
+                    statement.produce
+                else
+                    otherInitStatements.push statement

-__moduleInit: module main function
+Now start module initialization function

         .out
             "\n\n//-------------------------",NL
             "void ",prefix,"__moduleInit(void){",NL

-        // all init is done in the module-as-namespace init, just call __namespaceInit .out '    ',prefix,'__namespaceInit();',NL
+produce initial assignment, class registration, etc for statements requiring one

+        .body.produceAtModuleInitialization

+Now produce other loose executable statements iun the module body, which needed to be moved here, the module initialization function

+        for each statement in otherInitStatements
+            statement.produce

-        if .fileInfo.isInterface // add call to native hand-coded C support for this module .out NL,'    ',prefix,"__nativeInit();"
+if this is a .interface. file, add call to native hand-coded C support for this module

+        if .fileInfo.isInterface
+            .out NL,'    ',prefix,"__nativeInit();"

+close __moduleInit

         .out NL,"};",NL
         .skipSemiColon = true

 close .h #ifdef